 ‘Festiva Maxima’ Garden Peony

-Paeonia lactiflora 3' tall.
+Paeonia lactiflora Early.
+36" tall.
 Introduced in 1851.

 Heavenly scented large double white flowers with a light crimson drizzle upon the central petals.
+Leave this one to adorn the garden; less rigid stems so not one for the vase.

 Red shoots appear in spring and form a bushy clump of lustrous dark green deeply lobed foliage.
 Fat spherical buds on sturdy stems above the foliage gradually open into large beautiful flowers from late spring to early summer.
 (Ants may help the buds open so don’t discourage their presence.)
 May take 3-5 years to establish before blooming and resents being disturbed or left in a pot for more than one winter.
 Wait several years until the plants have many steps (therefore many eyes) before dividing.